-- 3 tablespoons butter (use up to 5 tablespoons if you want extra butter sauce)
+- 3 TBSP Butter (use up to 5 TBSP if you want extra butter sauce)

 Preheat the oven to 400 degrees F. Grease a rimmed baking sheet with cooking spray.
 Place the grated Parmesan on a dinner plate and add the garlic powder and paprika.

 Wash the lemon and pat it dry.
 Cut it in half and make zest from one of the halves by using a zester or grater to shave off the yellow part of the skin, adding it to the cheese mixture.